megabaks/portconf/README.md

 portconf
 ========

-must be installed from stuff overlay only!
+must be installed from stuff overlay ONLY!!!
 ==========================================

 /etc/portage cleaner